When is season 2 of Ricky Gervais series After Life released?

 When is After Life season 2 on Netflix?

-After Life will return for a second collection on Netflix in spring 2020.
+After Life will return for a second sequence on Netflix in spring 2020.

 #AfterLife renewed for S2.
 Star & creator @rickygervais says, “I have never had a reaction like this before.
 It’s been insane.
 And heartwarming.
 But now I have to make sure the second season is even better so I’ll probably have to work much harder than usual.
 Annoying really.” pic.twitter.com/aXsHVYRSSD